History of Huddersfield Town A.F.C.: On the up again; Premier League football (2008–present)

 After a good start to the 2012–13 season, even topping the division, Town experienced a dreadful run of games and didn't win in 12 matches and this saw Grayson sacked in January 2013.
 Mark Lillis was placed in temporary charge and took charge of five games before Mark Robins was given the job in February 2013.
 Huddersfield survived relegation on the last day to finish 19th and then in the 2013–14 they again stayed up after finishing 17th.
 Mark Robins and Huddersfield Town parted company by mutual agreement after the first game of the 2014–15 season which was 4–0 home loss to Bournemouth, with Chris Powell taking over in September of the same year.
 In November 2015, Chris Powell was sacked and Mark Lillis was put in temporary charge for the upcoming local derby against Leeds United.
-By the time of the game, the new manager was revealed to be David Wagner, the former Borussia Dortmund II Manager who had turned down an offer from Liverpool to be Jurgen Klopp's Assistant to become the first foreign manager of Huddersfield Town.
+By the time of the game, the new manager was revealed to be David Wagner, the former Borussia Dortmund II Manager who had turned down an offer from Liverpool to be Jürgen Klopp's Assistant to become the first foreign manager of Huddersfield Town.
 When he was appointed he said he wanted to play a style of play called Gegenpressing and also said he liked to see his teams play fast attractive football.

 At the beginning of the 2016–17 season, Town were tipped to get relegated by many pundits.
 However, they pulled off a shock as they got promoted into the Premier League for the 2017–18 season through the EFL Championship play-offs after finishing fifth in the table.
 This meant a return to the top-flight for the first time since 1971–72.
 Being the favourites to be relegated at the start of the season, The Terriers defied the odds again, after they finished 16th and thus to stay up to play consecutive seasons in the Premier League.
 Steve Mounié was Town's top scorer with 7 league goals.
 The main highlight of the season was Town's memorable 2–1 home victory against Manchester United on 21 October 2017.

 Town however failed to repeat the success from the previous season as they went on a ten match winless start to the season.
 It was only the 1–0 victory against Fulham on 5 November 2018 that recorded the first win of the season, and a first goal scored at home since the back end of last season.

 Despite an upturn in November with Town at 15th, they soon slumped back to the bottom of the league with eight consecutive defeats all through December into early January.
 This terrible league form had prompted the season to be the worst for Town since the 1987/88 season.

 Wagner left the club, however, by mutual consent on 14 January 2019 and was replaced by former Borussia Dortmund II manager Jan Siewert on a two-year deal.
 It took Siewert until late February to record his first win, 1–0 against Wolverhampton Wanderers on 25 February 2019.